How to Change Front Brake Pads: Step By Step Instructions

 Brakes on late-model vehicles include clips and springs that must go back in exactly the same position.
 If you remove both brakes at the same time and forget how to reinstall the small parts, you won't have the other side to use as a reference (a common DIY mistake).
 So replace the brakes one side at a time.

 Start by loosening (not removing!) the lug nuts while the tire is on the ground.
 Raise one side of the vehicle with a floor jack or spare-tire jack.
+(Here are tips on how to use a car jack safely.)
 Then place a jack stand under the engine cradle for added safety.
+(Check out this advice on how to buy a car jack and jack stands.)
 Then remove the tire and proceed with the brake job.

 Remove the Caliper